 2. Add Detergent

 Add detergent to the detergent tray or directly to your drum (depends on your machine).
-For the first wash, I use line 1 of powder detergent.
-You may need more or less depending on several factors, but line 1 is an average starting point.
+For the first wash, I use 1/2 of line 1 of powder detergent.
+You may need more or less depending on several factors.
+Most people use line 1, but I have very soft water.
+Line 1 is an average starting point.

 3. Set Pre-Wash Controls